justinamiller/DotNet-Coding-Guidelines/README.md

 Adding those suffixes will provide more value to the caller.

 ### Tip #22
-👍 Do use Pascal Casing for Class, Method, Property and Constant variable names:
+👍 Do use Pascal Casing for Class, Method, Property, and Constant variable names:
 ```
 public class ClassName
 {